ckan/ckan/doc/architecture.rst

 ```````````````````````````````````````

 The functions in ``ckan.logic.action`` are exposed to the world as the
-:doc:`apiv3`.
+:doc:`api`.
 The API URL for an action function is automatically generated
 from the function name, for example
 ``ckan.logic.action.create.package_create()`` is exposed at
 ``/api/action/package_create``.
 See `Steve Yegge's Google platforms rant